Super Rugby: Crusaders thump woeful Chiefs 57-28

 A monster hiding under the bed?
 More like a multi-headed hydra from the mists of Greek mythology.
 Every time the Chiefs made a tackle there was an offload and someone else running at them, or more accurately, into space.
 Similarly, and this applies to the franchise under Scott Robertson in general, every time there is an injury or a potential setback for the Crusaders, there is someone else to take his place.

-Up front, Andrew Makalio, Mike Alaalatoa, Scott Barrett, Billy Harmon and Tayor did the damage and loosehead prop Harry Allen did well to play more than 70 minutes after Moody left the field.
+Up front, Andrew Makalio, Mike Alaalatoa, Scott Barrett, Billy Harmon and Taylor did the damage and loosehead prop Harry Allen did well to play more than 70 minutes after Moody left the field.

 For the Chiefs, halfback Brad Weber never lost his enthusiasm despite the insurmountable odds, with midfielder Anton Lienert-Brown having his moments.
 Poor Brodie Retallick struggled to get into the game and first-five Damian McKenzie again failed to impose his will on the game.